MicrosoftDocs/ai-builder/ai-builder-docs/distribute-model.md

 > [!NOTE]
 > When adding an AI model in a solution, only the model executable is included.
 The training data isn't included with the model.

+If you get an error message during importing, go to [AI models fail to be imported in a new environment](/troubleshoot/power-platform/ai-builder/aimodels-fail-to-be-imported-in-a-new-environment) for a possible resolution.

 ## Automating the process